We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 But now you can probably see why we have yet to manage to do everything.
 We fall into the category of people who get sucked into the festivals.

 The general assumption is that there’s not a lot to do at Epcot.
 On the whole, this assumption is false.
-There’s a TON of stuff to do at Epcot.
+There are tons of things to do in Epcot.